-Warped Dimension is an Online-Only festival which will run May 7th - 9th, 2021.
+Warped Dimension is an Online-Only festival presented on the Zoom platform.
+The Fall 2021 edition will run all day and evening on October 9th of this year.
 It is presented by the producers of Another Hole in the Head--San Francisco’s longest-running genre film festival (www.ahith.com).
 Not to be confused with our 18th Annual primary fest coming later in the year (www.filmfreeway.com/SanFranciscoAnotherHoleintheHead), this is an entirely separate event.
 And as the name suggests, this festival is dedicated to the Odd, the Eerie, and yes—the Warped!

 The films will be streamed to a registered audience via the Zoom platform (www.zoom.us) at scheduled intervals (no VOD).
 Filmmakers are encouraged to join us on Zoom for their shows and participate in live post-screening Q&A sessions.
 These sessions will be moderated by our staff, who will ask some preliminary questions, and then pass along the questions submitted by the audience.

 We’re looking for Short Films and Features that fit one or more of the following categories:

 • Science Fiction – Narratives involving speculative elements of technology and science (this includes chemistry, biology, etc.).

 • Fantasy - Narratives of magic, myth, or wonder, in real or imaginary settings.